-The Group incurred capital expenditure of RM0.64 million in FY2022 to acquire servers and other computer equipment to upgrade its disaster recovery and production equipment.
-In FY2021, Rexit incurred capital expenditure of RM2.05 million to acquire servers and other computer equipment out of which RM1.8 million was employed to set up its new data centre at TM One, Brickfields.
-The said capital expenditures incurred were from our internally generated funds.
-We do not expect to incur any significant capital expenditure at least in the next three years following the migration to the Tier 3 certified data centre at TM One.
+The Group incurred capital expenditure of RM0.49 million in FY2023 to acquire servers and other computer equipment to upgrade its disaster recovery and production equipment.
+In FY2022, Rexit incurred capital expenditure of RM0.64 million to acquire servers and other computer equipment to upgrade its disaster recovery equipment.
+The said capital expenditure incurred was paid from our internally generated funds.
+We do not expect to incur any significant capital expenditure in the future, following the migration to the Tier 3 certified data centre at TM One in FY2021 and the acquisition of servers and other computer equipment in FY2022.